tobiasHeinke/monostyle/README.md

 which makes it fast and it allows a wider range of tools, because they can have false positives.
 For example style guide rules that have exceptions which can't be filtered out.
+Supported for versioning are SVN and Git (experimental).

 Monostyle is build as a framework and not as a ready-made tool because the tools require customization like markup filtering or you might not want to use Chicago style title case.